nuxeo/nuxeo-labs/nuxeo-labs-automation-helpers/README.md

 #### VERY IMPORTANT WARNINGS ABOUT SECURITY
 * _The helpers_, by essence, _run server side_ of course.
 And some helpers here can create/write/delete files and/or folders<br/>=> **MAKE SURE YOU DON't ALLOW EXTERNAL CALLS TO ACCESS FILES/FOLDERS OF YOUR SERVER**.
 * A helper cannot be called directly by itself, it must be used inside an operation, inside an Automation Chain.
-* So: please BE VERY CAREFUL, and hard code your values, and/or make sure the paths cannot be get/set from a REST call.
+* So: please **BE VERY CAREFUL, and hard code your values, and/or make sure the paths cannot be get/set from a REST call**.

 A typical example of very, very wrong way of using these helpers would be a chain that accepts a "path" parameter, and call FileUtils.deleteFile() with this path for example.
-Don't do that.
+Just don't do that please.

 Here is the list of `FileUtils` helpers: